Nursing Home Fall Lawsuit in Michigan

 Many people already understand that falls are particularly dangerous for older adults, but many don’t understand exactly why that is.
 Nursing home patients are often old and frail, which means they are more susceptible to serious injuries.
 Their skin is much thinner, and their bodies are generally weaker than younger adult bodies.
 This is why nursing home resident falls are so serious.

-According to the Centers for Disease Control (CDC), approximately 95% of hip fractures result from falls.
+According to the Centers for Disease Control (CDC), about 1 million older adults are hospitalized for fall-related injuries.
 If a nursing home resident suffers a serious injury from a fall, they may endure a dramatic decrease in their quality of life, as well as the development of chronic health conditions.

 Risk Factors for Nursing Home Falls